AmbientServices/AmbientServices/README.md

 Clocks, of course, are generally counter to the goals of purely functional programming, and even in imperative programming, it makes sense that functions that aren't obviously time-dependent should not have their outputs unexpectedly affected by the clock.
 One such acceptable usage is logging with timestamps.
 Another acceptable usage is timeouts.
 For all programs, clocks could indirectly appear to be frozen if the CPU is unexpectedly fast or the system clock has an unexpectedly low resolution.
 Correspondingly, clocks could appear to skip ahead if the system CPU is overloaded and the thread doesn't get scheduled or if the system goes to sleep or hibernates and then later resumes.
 The artificial clock AmbientClock provides simply allows an upstream service consumer to simulate those conditions for both unit and integration testing purposes.
 These are important edge cases to test for systems that need a high degree of reliability and graceful degredation.

 Clocks should never go backwards.
-Provider implementors must ensure this holds true.
+Ambient clock service implementors must ensure this holds true.

 ### Helpers

-The `AmbientClock` static class provides an abstraction that automatically uses the system clock if there is no registered provider.
+The `AmbientClock` static class provides an abstraction that automatically uses the system clock if there is no registered clock service.
 It also provides a `Pause` function that allows the caller to temporarily pause time as seen by the ambient clock.
-The `SkipAhead` function allows the caller to move the paused clock forward (ignored if the clock is not paused).  `AmbientClock` can also issue an `AmbientCancellationToken` that is cancelled by the ambient clock provider.
+The `SkipAhead` function allows the caller to move the paused clock forward (ignored if the clock is not paused).  `AmbientClock` can also issue an `AmbientCancellationToken` that is cancelled by the ambient clock service.
 The `AmbientStopwatch` class provides a time measuring class similar to the framework's `Stopwatch` class, but pauses when the ambient clock is paused.
 The `AmbientTimer` class provides a callback similar to the framework's `Timer` class, but follows the ambient clock.